aedobbyn/women-chi-ultimate/compile.md

 <br /><br /><br />

 ***
-## Some Visuals
+## Some Charts

-**What people are playing by their team type**
+What people are playing by their team

-Potential problem with the data colleged: many people took the survey after their seasons had ended so what they play in season != what they said they were currently playing (so maybe a reason to distrust `currently_playing`)
+* Note that many people took the survey after their seasons had ended so what they play in season might != what they said they were `currently_playing`

 ![](compile_files/figure-html/unnamed-chunk-1-1.png)<!-- -->